Couple Of Guidelines On Mixing Electronic Music

-Couple Of Guidelines On MixingMixing isn’t something that can be learned by overnight.
+Mixing isn’t something that can be learned overnight.
 I’ve been making electronic music over 10 years now and even though I can make decent sounding tracks, I still feel that I have a lot to learn.
-However it’s not rocket science either and anyone CAN learn to mix.
-You just need a tad of a patience and decent monitors or headphones.
-Practice makes perfect like they say.

-In this article I give you a couple of tips on mixing that I’ve personally found helpful in my own music production.
-I hope you find them useful as well!
+In this article, I give you a couple of tips on mixing that I’ve personally found helpful in my own music production.

 Preparing To Mix

-Okay.
-Before going to the actual mixing process, I usually have some sort of rough mix in my hands created already in the composing stage.
-But after that I usually do this: in the mixer tracks I drop every instrument level to INF except the kick drum.
-And the mixing process starts here.
+But after that, I usually do this: in the mixer tracks, I drop every instrument level to INF (completely silent) except the kick drum.

 Drums

-I usually mix everything after the kick drum and I always start with the drums.
 So basically I start by setting the kick drum mixer track volume level to 0.0dB.
-My opinion, in most of the electronic music, the kick drum should be the dominant force.
-Then I mix the other instruments so that kick drum stands out of the most.
+In my opinion, in most of the electronic music, the kick drum should be the “dominant force”.

+Then I mix the other instruments so that kick drum stands out the most.
 Also, I never pan the kick drum.
 I keep it always centered.

-Few words about panning: Panning is a great and simple practice to widen the stereo image of a mix.
+Few words about Panning: Panning is a great and simple way to widen the stereo image of a mix.
 With panning you can place different sounds around the stereo panorama.
 It’s also a good way to “separate” sounds that are on the same frequency range to avoid them messing with each other.
-This is very handy if you have a “busy” (lot of sounds and instruments) mix.
-I really recommend to practice the use of panning.

-There’s compression as well.
-Compression is basically automated gain control that reduces the dynamic range of sounds and it’s useful for many things such as making the whole mix sound louder.
 With compression you can modify the volume shape of single sounds as well – works well with kick drum.
-For example, you can add more “thump” or “snap” to your kick and control how the tale of the kick (oomph) behaves.
+For example, you can add more “thump” or “snap” to your kick and control how the tail of the kick (oomph) behaves.

 I have to say that I rarely compress kick drums.
 I have a huge collection of kick drum samples and most of the times I can find a sample that suits my needs as is.
-So if I’m not satisfied with a kick sample, I usually don’t start playing around with the compression – or layering or tuning in that matter – instead I change it to another kick drum sample.

-Ok.
-Now that the kick drum is at level 0.0dB and the rest are INF, I start to increase the levels.
-First, the claps (or snare).
-I usually set it few dB’s below the kick drum level, but this is really depending on the amplitude of the snare or clap sample.
 Also, depending on the sample, I may do a slight high shelf boost via eq around the 7-8kHz area to give it a bit more clarity.

 For claps and / or snare sounds, I use layering more often than for kick drums, but still – quite rarely.

-Next, I mix in the hihats.
-Usually the closed hihats first.
+Usually the closed hi-hats first.
 Again, setting the level a few dB’s below the kick drum depending on the amplitude of the sample.
-I often pan the closed hihats a little bit left or right.
-Equalizing may be needed as well as hihats may sometimes compete with snare or claps.
-In this case I usually either slightly boost or cut the high frequencies.
+I often pan the closed hi-hats a little bit left or right.

-Gentle reverb may be suitable for closed hihats as well.
+Gentle reverb may be suitable for closed hi-hats as well.

-For open hihats I pretty much give the same treatment as with closed hihats.
+For open hi-hats, I pretty much give the same treatment as with closed hi-hats.

-Crash cymbal may be sometimes quite challenging to mix.
-It may mess with the hihats or even clap / snare.
 Depending on the amplitude of the crash cymbal sample, I set the levels to several dB’s lower than the other drums just to make sure it’s not overtaking the drums.

-If I’m using a drumloop to spice up the drums, it usually needs some pretty heavy equalizing to avoid messing up with the rest of the drums.
+If I’m using a drum loop to spice up the drums, it usually needs some pretty heavy equalizing to avoid messing up with the rest of the drums.

-Sometimes, claps, hihats and percussion sounds may need to be tuned as well to make them work together.
+Sometimes, claps, hi-hats, and percussion sounds may need to be tuned as well to make them work together.

-Allright, now that the drums are pretty much ready, comes the hardest part: mixing the bass with the drums.
+Alright, now that the drums are pretty much ready, comes the hardest part: mixing the bass with the drums.

 Bass